Blendify/blender-manual/blender_docs/manual/modeling/modifiers/generate/mirror.rst

 Accurately Positioning the Mirror Plane
 ---------------------------------------

-To apply a *Mirror* modifier, it is common to have to move the object's center onto the edge or face that is to be the axis for mirroring.
+To apply a *Mirror* modifier, it is common to have to move the object's origin onto the edge or face that is to be the axis for mirroring.
 This can be tricky when attempted visually.